Containerize your PHP application (Docker 101)

-RUN that is used to execute commands on top of the images
+RUN is used to execute commands on top of the images

-EXPOSE that indicate Docker that the container will listen on a specified port at runtime.
+EXPOSE indicate to Docker that the container will listen on a specified port at runtime.

 ENTRYPOINT this one work like CMD by differs from it by the fact it prompts a requirement in the CLI and requires us to type the information